valuestdio/Day-Ahead-WPREs-Prediction/README.md

 3.Run dataload.py to generate Train, Val and Test sets in Temporal File

 4.Run Run.py file to train and test the model
+# EVDL
+For the code of EVDL model you can see Hiformer for the details (https://github.com/valuestdio/Hiformer)
 # Appendix
 Appendix can be found in folder: Appendix